openthread/openthread/doc/spinel-protocol-src/spinel-tech-thread.md

 Passess Pre-Shared Key for the Device to the NCP in the commissioning process.
-When the Extended address is ommited all Devices which provided a valid PSKd are allowed to join the Thread Network.
+When the Extended address is ommited all Devices which provided a valid PSKd are allowed to join the Thread(R) Network.

 ### PROP 5392: PROP_THREAD_COMMISSIONER_ENABLED {#prop-thread-commissioner-enabled}